 I saw everything as pointless, including activism where you can clearly see that “the system” has a built-in defense mechanism protecting it from meaningful remediation.

 What is the point to living in a world built on lies intended to create slaves who think they are free?
-Where children are strong-armed, into taking on insurmountable debt, and choosing what they should do with their life before they know anything about the world.
+Where children are strong-armed into taking on insurmountable debt, and choosing what to should do with their life before they know anything about the world.

 Then make sure it takes every ounce of energy to survive and potentially thrive.
 That way no-one has any thought or energy for personal development, or to take a moment of self-reflection.